awsdocs/amazon-s3-developer-guide/doc_source/using-with-s3-actions.md

 Amazon S3 defines a set of permissions that you can specify in a policy\.
 These are keywords, each of which maps to a specific Amazon S3 operation\.
 For more information about Amazon S3 operations, see [Actions](https://docs.aws.amazon.com/AmazonS3/latest/API/API_Operations.html) in the *Amazon Simple Storage Service API Reference*\.

 To see how to specify permissions in an Amazon S3 in a policy, review the following example policies\.
-For a complete list of Amazon S3 permissions, see [Actions, Resources, and Condition Keys for Amazon S3](list_amazons3.md)\.
+For a list of Amazon S3 actions, resources, and condition keys for use in policies, see [Actions, resources, and condition keys for Amazon S3](list_amazons3.md)\.
+For a complete list of Amazon S3 actions, see [Actions](https://docs.aws.amazon.com/AmazonS3/latest/API/API_Operations.html)\.

 **Topics**
 + [Example — Object Operations](#using-with-s3-actions-related-to-objects)